abdy22/web_app_repo/README.md

-# Getting Started with Create React App
+# Getting started Movie search webapp codebase

 This set up assumes you have the latest npm installed.